Practical Notebook for Asking AI the Right Way

 Questions:

-2. Which category has highest/lowest month-over-month growth?
+2. Which category has the highest/lowest month-over-month growth rate?

 3. Are there any unusual patterns worth noting?